ChaosAmd/Numerical-Analysis/README.md

 A Gauss-Seidel and Jacobi code to solve linear systems.

 ### root.py
-A recursive omplementation of the bissection root finder and iterative secant and newton methods.
+A recursive implementation of the bissection root finder and iterative secant and newton methods.
 Example set to the cubic root of 5.